Chart Color Schemes

 Albion lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a 2022 base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings for age cohorts as per ABS Greater Capital Region projections released in 2023.
-Future population trends forecast a significant increase in the suburb of Albion (Brisbane - Qld), with an expected rise of 1,448 persons to 2041, reflecting a total increase of 31.7% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts.
+Future population trends forecast a significant increase in the top quartile of Australian statistical areas, with Albion expected to increase by 1,442 persons to 2041, reflecting an overall increase of 31.4% over the 17 years.

 Frequently Asked Questions - Population